 Thankfully, hirers have become more understanding and the process of applying for jobs has become simpler thanks to technology such as new job search app Zoek.

-•Make sure your job ads are clear and targeted more directly towards the people you are hoping to attract.
-Ensure the job title is accurate.
+•Good job adverts are clear and target directly the people you are hoping to attract.
+Ensure you use an accurate job title.

 •State locations, salaries and required experience.
 Bold up these sections to make them stand out.